near-guildnet/docs/new_node_setup.md

 ### Install near-cli

-- This should install the latest version
+- This should work until I finish testing instructions (will install the main near-cli from near)
 ```bash
 npm install -g near-cli
 ```